CaptainCrowbar/unicorn-lib/unicorn/file.md

 treated as an empty directory.

-By default, an iterator dereferences to a file's leaf name; if the `dir_fullname` option is used, the full path is reported instead, including the directory (this is based on the name passed to the constructor, and will not be a fully qualified absolute path if the original name was not).
+By default, an iterator dereferences to a file's leaf name; if the `fs_fullname` option is used, the full path is reported instead, including the directory (this is based on the name passed to the constructor, and will not be a fully qualified absolute path if the original name was not).

-The `dir_unicode` flag checks only the file's leaf name.
-If it is combined with the `dir_fullname` flag, the returned paths can still contain invalid Unicode if the directory path was invalid to begin with.
+If the `fs_unicode` flag is supplied, and the original directory name was invalid UTF, no files will be returned.

 The order in which files are returned is unspecified; do not rely on them being returned in the same order as the `ls` or `dir` command, or on the order